Joey Votto Player Props: Reds vs. Giants

-On Tuesday, Joey Votto (hitting .313 in his past 10 games) and the Cincinnati Reds play the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
-First pitch is at 7:10 PM ET.
+The Cincinnati Reds, including Joey Votto (.410 on-base percentage in past 10 games, 61 points above season-long percentage), take on starter Ross Stripling and the San Francisco Giants at Great American Ball Park, Wednesday at 7:10 PM ET.

-In his most recent appearance, he went 1-for-3 with a double and an RBI against the Brewers.
+In his most recent game, he notched a home run while going 1-for-3 against the Giants.

 Joey Votto Game Info & Props vs. the Giants